 The AFQT forms part of the overall armed services vocational aptitude battery.
-It is the most important part of the ASVAB as the requirements of this part have to be met to be able to join the armed forces.
-The ASVAB is simply additional testing to establish more specific skills.
-The AFQT is more general.
+It is the most critical part of the ASVAB as the requirements of this section have to be met to be able to join the armed forces.
+The ASVAB merely is additional testing to establish more specific skills.
+The AFQT is more general regarding its content.

 Here you will discover what can be achieved from a correct interpretation of armed services vocational aptitude battery scores.

-Previous aptitude tests for the armed forces were more to assess whether a candidate had a certain level of all-round skills.
+Previous aptitude tests for the armed forces were more to assess whether a candidate had a certain level of all-around skills.
 The tests were more to ensure that anyone joining the armed forces had a certain level of capability.
-The original Alpha test was for recruits who understood English extremely well, the Beta test was for those who did not understand English very well.
-However the armed forces recognised that a candidate may have other skills which do not require good English skills.
+The original Alpha test was for recruits who understood English exceptionally well; the Beta test was for those who did not understand English very well.
+However, the armed forces recognized that a candidate might have other skills which do not require excellent English skills.

 The armed services vocational aptitude battery is purely a continuation of the Alpha and Beta test.
-The interpretation of ASVAB scores is appreciably more beneficial though.
-In simple terms, the AFQT (Armed Services Qualification Test) score may determine whether you can join one of the armed forces.
-The ASVAB results will determine what career path you will likely take when you join.
+The interpretation of ASVAB scores is appreciably more beneficial for the psychologists to determine your skills.
+In simple terms, the AFQT (Armed Services Qualification Test) score may decide whether or not you can join one of the armed forces.
+The ASVAB results will determine what career path you will likely take when you enter.

-The older form of recruitment was based on a combination of the recruits choice and availability of positions.
+The older form of recruitment was a combination of the recruits choice and availability of positions.
 A recruits aptitude, or lack of, would only be discovered once the recruit commenced training.
 This ended up wasting the forces’ money and the recruits’ time when things didn’t work out.
-Failing that, a recruit could end up spending their life following one path, not realising they were better suited to something else.
+Failing that, a rookie could end up spending their life following one path, not realizing they were better suited to something else.

-If you fail your AFQT, you can take it again one month later.
+If you fail your AFQT, you can retake it one month later.
 If you fail that, you can have a third attempt six months later.
 That allows plenty of time to practice.
-The skills required to pass the AFQT are very general and require basic aptitude.
+The skills required to pass the AFQT are very general and lack necessary aptitude.
 There is little in the test results to point you in the direction of a career.
-Passing the AFQT just means you are smart enough to join the armed forces.
+Moving the AFQT just means you are smart enough to join the armed forces.

 The remaining five sections which make up the whole ASVAB test reveal more.
-Here both mental and physical ability are tested.
-The physical side relates more to mental and physical dexterity, as opposed to brute strength.
+Here both mental and physical ability is tested.
+The physical side relates more to psychological and physical dexterity, as opposed to brute strength.
 The interpretation of ASVAB scores will help identify if you are better suited to being an engineer or in communications.

 The armed forces offer more opportunities for promotion than virtually any other career.
 A poor ASVAB score may just mean that you lower your sights.
 With increased skills, you can look for promotion or secondment to other areas that would benefit from your skills.
 While the interpretation of your ASVAB score may guide you, it doesn’t have to define you.

 The final interpretation of ASVAB scores lies with the results for the AFQT as well.
 The tests can’t be identical each year as then recruits would be able to learn all the answers.
-Instead tests are different each year.
+Instead, tests are different each year.
 That means some years the tests can be harder than others.
-To make everything fair, the AFQT scores are not based on the test score, but how you did compared to other recruits taking that same test.
+The AFQT scores are not based on the test score, but how you did compare to other recruits taking that same test.
 The results of the AFQT test go a long way to helping the interpretation of ASVAB scores, and your best options for a career in the armed forces.